 Some of these almost farcical moments in which a football ultra offers a very thorough and intelligent account on major problems in Hungarian agriculture at one moment, before advocating for eugenics at another, offer important lessons for far-right scholarship.
 They do not point to fallacies, but a fundamental ambiguity and idiosyncrasy of far-right discourse.
 By identifying and targeting these moments of ambivalence, qualitative researchers of the far right can empirically contribute to lacking analytical and conceptual accounts.
 This seems to be much needed in current academic scholarship on the far right.
 In the words of Nitzan Shoshan, the moral panic with which scholarship reacts to some of these countercultural currents and subcultural practices ultimately reflects its refusal to acknowledge and to question its own ideological mystifications about the social order and groups that reject it.
 This deficit of political and research imagination increases the risk of ‘that moments’ and oversimplified and prejudiced accounts of those who produce them.

-Mr Balsa Lubarda is an Early Career Research Fellow at CARR and a Doctoral candidate at Department of Environmental Sciences and Policy, Central European University.
+Mr Balsa Lubarda is a Doctoral Fellow at CARR and a Doctoral candidate at Department of Environmental Sciences and Policy, Central European University.
 His profile can be found here:

 © Balsa Lubarda.
 Views expressed on this website are individual contributors and do not necessarily reflect that of the Centre for Analysis of the Radical Right (CARR).
 We are pleased to share previously unpublished materials with the community under creative commons license 4.0 (Attribution-NoDerivatives).